LukasJansen100/Portfolio-S3/proof/cultural-differences-and-ethics.md

 The Product Owners have also told us they value honesty, because they know that sometimes you can get stuck with a problem, and it's best to be open about it, so the product owners can help find a solution.
 This makes sense, because if you keep a lot of things from the product owners, they will find out some day, and not be happy about it.
 That's why during the Sprint Reviews we are honest/clear about the progress we've made, even if we made less progress than we were supposed to make.

+### Group culture
+We also have a certain culture within our Group Project.
+Within our group we have our own ways of communicating, and have certain expectations of each other.
+To maintain more clarity on these expectations of each other, we set up a few rules for everyone like the code of conduct and a group contract, you can read more about those [here](https://github.com/LukasJansen100/Portfolio-S3/blob/main/proof/professional.md#professionality-within-the-group).

 ## Ethical Programming Guidelines
 ### What are ethics?
 > moral principles that govern a person's behaviour or the conducting of an activity.